During the scheme the council produced a booklet to help you prepare for the property inspections.

-Fire safety information - During the inspection, officers will be looking into a number of fire safety aspects such as whether a smoke detector is on each floor (these should be mains operated).
+Fire safety information - during the inspection, officers will be looking into a number of fire safety aspects such as whether a smoke detector is on each floor (these should be mains operated).

 For further advice please see HMO fire standards guide available to download below.
 This guidance sets to help landlords, owners, agents etc. in complying with the legal requirements with regards to fire safety.

-Please ensure you are aware of your responsibilities as a landlord.
+Make sure you are aware of your responsibilities as a landlord.

 Support when dealing with antisocial behaviour